nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Mon Jul 19 2021)
+### Joke of the day (Tue Jul 20 2021)
 <!-- joke -->
->There are no such things as tornados.
-Chuck Norris just hates trailer parks.
+>Chuck Norris and Mr. T walked into a bar.
+The bar was instantly destroyed, as that level of awesome cannot be contained in one building.
 <!-- /joke -->

-*Last update: Mon, 19 Jul 2021 00:23:44 GMT*
+*Last update: Tue, 20 Jul 2021 00:23:34 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)